jaytimm/google-ngrams-and-r/README.md

 ### 2 Restructuring corpus

 At this point, we have successfully stolen a very small portion of the 5-gram corpus derived from the 100+ billion word Google corpus.
-At ~6.7 Gb, it is still a bit big for use locally in R. With the goal of building n-gram-based co-occurence matrices, the next step is to restructure the 5-gram data some.
+At ~6.7 Gb, it is still a bit big for use locally in R. With the goal of building n-gram-based co-occurrence matrices, the next step is to restructure the 5-gram data some.

 Per each file/sub-corpus generated above, here we: